Roya1998/holbertonschool-higher_level_programming/python-import_modules/README.md

-This file is created to practise import
+This folder is created to practise import